 - All nuts and seeds (except coconut)

-*I recommend avoiding sea vegetables because of high iodine content which may exacerbate autoimmune thyroid disease.
+*While seaweed and sea veggies aren’t traditionally removed on the AIP diet, I recommend avoiding them because of their high iodine content, which may exacerbate autoimmune thyroid disease.

 Foods to Be Included on the AIP Diet